sulu/sulu-docs/bundles/admin/javascript-hooks/index.rst

 ================

 Javascript-hooks are just special-name-properties placed in the return-object of javascript-components.
-The AdminBundle recognizes the hooks and does stuff, like rendering a header with tabs or just manipulating the column-layout.
+The AdminBundle recognizes the hooks and executes functionality, like rendering a header with tabs or just manipulating the column-layout.

 .. toctree::

     layout
     view
     header